ongkyyyyy/architect/access/Roles.md

 This table is associate access group to the roles.
 The field ensures that access groups are properly segmented.

 ## User Access Entity
-The following properties for identity_user_acces table (associative table for Users and Access):
+The following properties for acces_users table (associative table for Users and Access):

 | Name             | Type      | Description                                      | Unique | Required  |
 |------------------|-----------|--------------------------------------------------|--------|-----------|